GSA/digitalgov.gov/content/news/2024/10/2024-10-04-uncovering-impactful-solutions-through-user-research.md

 ---
-source: ""
-date: 2024-10-04 00:00:00 -0500
+date: 2024-10-04 16:30:00 -0500
-title: Uncovering impactful solutions through user research
+title: "Uncovering impactful solutions through user research"
-summary: Get an overview of what user research and user testing are in a federal context.
-Learn what policies apply and what resources are available.
+summary: "Get an overview of what user research and user testing are in a federal context.
+Learn what policies apply and what resources are available."

+# See all authors at https://digital.gov/authors
+authors:
+  - frances-carden

 # See all topics at https://digital.gov/topics
 topics:
   - research